Lewkki/quiz_game/README.md

 A beginner-friendly command-line quiz game built in Python.
 This project is designed to grow over time, starting from a simple version and gradually adding more features as I improve my coding skills.

+## 📦 Project Status

+This project is currently frozen.

+The goal of this project was to practice Python fundamentals, program flow, input validation, and incremental versioning.
+No further features are planned at this time, though it may be revisited in the future for refactoring or expansion.

 # 📌 Version History

 ### v1.0